equilaterus-gamestudios/ue4-gitlfs-baseproject/README.md

-# ue4-gitlfs-baseproject
+# UE4 GitLFS Baseproject

+> Before using GIT on a UE4 project, we recommend you to read about [PlasticSCM](https://www.plasticscm.com/) (used by ourselves, it's user-friendly, has great features and a free plan) or [Helix Perforce](https://www.perforce.com/products/helix-core) (used by AAA studios, fully supported on UE4).

 Base files to start using Git LFS with UE4.

 ## Instructions

-1. Create your project repo.
-If you want some free and private repos with [LFS support](https://docs.microsoft.com/en-us/azure/devops/repos/git/manage-large-files?view=azure-devops) you can try [Azure Repos](https://azure.microsoft.com/en-us/services/devops/repos/).
+1. Create your project repo. *If you want some free repos, read the final section of this README*.

 2. Install git lfs.